 The Three Big Reasons E-Bike Saddles Fail

-Traditional bike saddle wisdom doesn't apply to e-bikes, and here's why:
+Traditional bike saddle wisdom doesn't apply to e-bikes.
+Here's why:

 The Comfort Trap

 That super-cushioned saddle you bought?
 It might be making things worse.
-Excessive padding can:
+Excessive padding can create pressure hotspots as it compresses unevenly, cause chafing from excess movement, and lead to numbness as soft tissues get pinched.

 Finding Your Perfect Match